madeofpendletonwool/AlarmClock/README.md

 - Alarm Functionality
 - Song Choice
 - Setup Automation
-- 10 Min Snooze (Custom Snooze Duration Coming Soon)
+- Custom Snooze Duration (10 mins by Default)
-- Nice GUI (Custom Themes will be implemented in future)
+- GUI with custom themes implemented
+- Large List of Custom Clock Fonts
+- Saves previous theme, font, and song choice in config file after reboots
 - Saves up to 3 Alarms with custom names - More will be implemented in the furture

-## Hosting
-Coming Soon

 ## Installing

 #### There's two options for install - Manual and Automated with Ansible
-I seriously recommend the automated install - And the manual install will not be support beyond giving package install instructions listed here.
+I seriously recommend the automated install - The manual install will not be support beyond giving package install instructions listed here.

 #### **Raspberry Pi Automated Install:**